 – Mike Romero of Relevant Magazine

-If you don’t see your self as creative than you may have just laughed to yourself and thought “yea everyone but me”.
-Or if you struggle with creativity and it seems like an elusive creature you only get a glimpse of every once in a while you make be thinking creativity only comes in small burst of luck.
-And if you’re an artist who is in a creative block you maybe questioning your self identity right now.
+If you don’t see your self as creative then you may have just laughed to yourself and thought, “yea everyone but me”.
+Or if you struggle with creativity and it seems like an elusive creature you only get a glimpse of every once in a while you may be thinking creativity only comes in small bursts of luck.
+And if you’re an artist who is in a creative block you may be questioning your self identity right now.
 However, we are here to assure you that YOU ARE CREATIVE.

 “…and he has filled him with the Spirit of God, with wisdom, with understanding, with knowledge and with all kinds of skills— to make artistic designs for work in gold, silver and bronze, to cut and set stones, to work in wood and to engage in all kinds of artistic crafts.”

 Artistic Work – this too can sound intimidating to most, especially if you don’t see yourself as creative.
 How the heck can anyone produce artistic work if they are not creative?
 Let’s define some artistic work:

 And the list goes on and on… the above does not even scratch the surface!
 But perhaps there were a few things in the list that you may never have thought of as creative when in reality they are.
 So here is how we fuel our creativity when it seems to be hiding from us.

 - The first step to igniting our creative juices is to become more self-aware and God-aware.
 We get to know ourselves a bit more and we pray.
 We will take an hour, sometimes a few days and we have even been known to take a few weeks to get away from all distractions and reconnect with ourselves and our Lord.
 For us that means no phones, no laptop, no tv – basically no electronics at all.